starlake-ai/starlake/docs/docs/0800-cli/extract-data.md

 Objective: Extract data

-  starlake.sh extract-data --config my-config --output-dir $PWD/output
+  starlake.sh extract-data --config my-config --outputDir $PWD/output

-Objective: Plan to fetch all data but with different scheduling (once a day for all and twice a day for some) with failure recovery like behavior. starlake.sh extract-data --config my-config --output-dir $PWD/output --includeSchemas aSchema
+Objective: Plan to fetch all data but with different scheduling (once a day for all and twice a day for some) with failure recovery like behavior. starlake.sh extract-data --config my-config --outputDir $PWD/output --includeSchemas aSchema
          --includeTables table1RefreshedTwiceADay,table2RefreshedTwiceADay --ifExtractedBefore "2023-04-21 12:00:00"
          --clean